-“But I always pick Credit instead of Debit when I swipe my debit card!”
+“But I always pick ‘credit’ instead of ‘debit’ when I swipe my debit card!”

 Q&A Video: Should I Use a Credit Card or a Debit Card?

-Building Credit History, and Boosting Your Score
+Building Credit History and Boosting Your Credit Scores

 For young people looking to establish credit for the first time or for those who are looking to rebuild previously damaged credit reports, credit cards can be a powerful tool.
-If you are ready to begin building (or rebuilding) your credit then converting from a debit card to credit cards can be a great first step in the right direction.
+If you are ready to begin building (or rebuilding) your credit then switching from using a debit card to credit cards can be a great first step in the right direction.

 Would you be more concerned about losing your debit card or losing your credit card?

 First, it’s important to think about where the money comes from when you (or a criminal) makes a purchase with your card.

 When someone steals your credit card information and uses it fraudulently, that person is using your credit card issuer’s money.

 When someone steals your debit card information and uses it fraudulently, he or she is spending the money in your checking account.